coco-seh/todo-app/README.md

 # Todo App

-This is my toy project for my development. this todo app is the mobile version.
+    This is my toy project for my development 🚀 this todo app is the mobile version.